Katarina-Poole/Spatial-Audio-Metrics/README.md

 # Acknowledgements
 If you use this toolbox in your own work then please cite this paper:

-The Extended SONICOM HRTF Dataset and Spatial Audio Metrics Toolbox Katarina C. Poole, Julie Meyer, Vincent Martin, Rapolas Daugintis, Nils Marggraf-Turley, Jack Webb, Ludovic Pirard, Nicola La Magna, Oliver Turvey, Lorenzo Picinali https://doi.org/10.48550/arXiv.2507.05053
+The Extended SONICOM HRTF Dataset and Spatial Audio Metrics Toolbox (2025) Katarina C. Poole, Julie Meyer, Vincent Martin, Rapolas Daugintis, Nils Marggraf-Turley, Jack Webb, Ludovic Pirard, Nicola La Magna, Oliver Turvey, Lorenzo Picinali
+Forum Acusticum 2025
+https://doi.org/10.48550/arXiv.2507.05053

 This work was created whilst part of of the Audio Experience Design Team (https://www.axdesign.co.uk/) at Imperial College London.